 Focus on areas where design offers clear commercial benefits

-- It can help you satisfy market needs.
-For example, designing products and services to meet customers' needs.
+- It can help you satisfy market and customer needs.

 - It can allow you to make better use of technology and materials.
 For example, using lighter, renewable or recycled materials and incorporating energy efficient technologies.

 - It can make your communications more effective.
-For example, creating marketing materials which reinforce the benefits of your product.
+For example, creating marketing materials that reinforce the benefits of your product.

 - It can improve production efficiency.
-For example, implementing procedures to reduce errors and wasted time.
+For example, to reduce errors and wasted time.